OpenPublicMedia/nprapi-wordpress/readme.txt

 A collection of tools for reusing content from NPR.org, now maintained and updated by NPR member station developers.

-Line of code added to test submodule configuration

 == Description ==

 The NPR Story API Plugin provides push and pull functionality with the NPR Story API along with a user-friendly administrative interface.